operezol/EcoSim/README.md

 * Players can interact with the environment and the organisms in the ecosystem
 * Players can use resources to build structures and manage habitats
 * Players can research new technologies and conservation methods
+* Players can compete against each other in a multiplayer mode
+* Players can cooperate with each other to achieve common goals

 **Progression:**